Chris Harrell

 Christopher Mychal Harrell (born January 29, 1983) is an American former football player.
 He spent a brief time with the Berlin Thunder of NFL Europa, Harrell was signed to the practice squad with the Arizona Cardinals.
 He ran a 4.7 and he played collegiately at Penn State University and attended Euclid High School in Euclid, Ohio.

-During the 2005 season, the 6'1 I’m", 210-pound Harrell was an honorable mention All-Big Ten selection at Penn State.
+During the 2005 season, the 6'1", 210-pound Harrell was an honorable mention All-Big Ten selection at Penn State.
 After sitting out 2004 with an injury, He helped the Nittany Lions defense in 2005, and made 88 tackles.
 There he earned a Bachelor of Arts in Economics in 2005.